Perchtenlaufen: Activity

-There were already established pagan traditions in the Alpine regions that became intertwined with Catholicism.
 People would masquerade as a devilish figure known as Percht, a two-legged humanoid goat with a giraffe-like neck, wearing animal furs.
 People wore costumes and marched in processions known as Perchtenlaufen.
 The Perchtenlaufen were looked at with suspicion by the Catholic Church and banned by some civil authorities.
 Due to sparse population and rugged environments within the Alpine region, the ban was not effective or easily enforced, rendering the ban useless.

 In the state of Styria, Southeastern Austria, all of the Perchtln were played by women right into the 19th century.
 As a part of this, they blackened their faces, wore their hair long and sometimes exposed their breasts.
 In the mid-20th century, one old woman was recorded as saying that when she was young she remembered seeing a female Perchtln from the Styrian municipality of Donnersbach who carried a swaddled baby.
 She related that many of the women dressed as Perchtln would let one breast hang out, but that they were so well disguised that "no one needed to be ashamed."

 In January 1977, the German anthropologist Hans Peter Duerr attended the Perchtenlaufen in Styria, noting that by that time there were no more female Perchtln, with youths instead having taken up all of those roles.